Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 Documents show that the RBI knew more than a year before the current scandal that there were warning signs about how Indian banks administered the SWIFT network.

-Transactions such as the letters of undertaking sent by Shetty result in credit being given to a borrower in an account known as a“nostro”, which is owned by the issuing bank - in this case Punjab National - but hosted by another bank overseas.
+Transactions such as the letters of undertaking sent by Shetty result in credit being given to a borrower in an account known as a “nostro”, which is owned by the issuing bank - in this case Punjab National - but hosted by another bank overseas.

 A letter on Aug.
-3, 2016 from the RBI to bank executives warned of“a recent incident involving attempted unauthorized transfer of funds from the nostro account of a bank”.
+3, 2016 from the RBI to bank executives warned of “a recent incident involving attempted unauthorized transfer of funds from the nostro account of a bank”.

 The RBI asked the top management of Indian banks to not only ensure that appropriate controls were in place, but also to reconcile their nostro account transactions – that is, to check that they matched their banks’ internal records.